sensorlab/feature-store-energy/README.md

 # Data and Model Design for Household Load Forecasting & Feature Store for Energy

+## TLDR;

-**TLDR:** This repository contains two projects that undertake a comprehensive examination and quantitative analysis of datasets related to energy consumption, focusing specifically on the elucidation of significant features:
+This repository contains two projects that undertake a comprehensive examination and quantitative analysis of datasets related to energy consumption, focusing specifically on the elucidation of significant features:

-1. We significantly preprocess data and perform a feature importance analysis of features from four different datasets related to household energy consumption using SHAP analysis.
+1. We thoroughly preprocess data and perform a feature importance analysis of features from four different datasets related to household energy consumption using SHAP analysis.

 2. Furthermore, this repository includes examples of several feature store solutions optimized for time-series data, serving as the centralized mechanism for data management within Artificial Intelligence (AI) pipelines.